ibbles/LearningUnrealEngine/Niagara emitters.md

 Use-created custom modules can also be added.

 The `Beam` module provide settings for beam emitters.
-`Create New Parameter` works the same in Emitter Update as it does in `Emitter Spawn`.
+`Create New Parameter` works the same in Emitter Update as it does in Emitter Spawn.
 The `Emitter Lice Cycle` module control how the emitter loops.
 There are four `Spawning` modules: